Lorraine Hedtke, MSW, ACSW, Ph.D.

 Web: www.rememberingpractices.com

-Lorraine Hedtke MSW, ACSW, Ph.D. is the program coordinator and professor of counseling in the MS in Counseling Program at California State University, San Bernardino.
-She is also the proprietor of The Fabula Center, a counseling and training center in Redlands, California.
+Lorraine Hedtke MSW, ACSW, Ph.D. is the proprietor of The Fabula Center, a counseling and training center in Redlands, California.
 She is a veteran narrative therapist who has turned the world of modern-day grief psychology completely upside down.
 She specializes in working within a post-structural, narrative therapy frame with people who are dying as well as with families after a loved one has died.